dzackgarza/Notes/Obsidian/zettelkasten/connection.md

 aliases: ["Levi-Cevita connection", "affine connection"]
 ---

-- Connects nearby tangent spaces, so it permits tangent vector fields to be differentiated as if they were functions on the manifold with values in a fixed vector space $V$
+- Connects nearby tangent spaces, tangent vector fields can be differentiated as if they were functions $f \in C^\infty(M; V)$ for a fixed vector space $V$,
 - Provides lifts of curves in $M$ to curves in $\Frame(M)$.

-- The main invariants of an affine connection are its [torsion of a connection](torsion%20of%20a%20connection.md) and its [curvature of a connection](curvature%20of%20a%20connection)
+- The main invariants of an affine connection are its [torsion](torsion%20of%20a%20connection.md) and its [curvature](curvature%20of%20a%20connection)
 	- Why care?
 	If both vanish, $\Gamma(TM)$ is almost a [Lie algebra](Lie%20algebra).
 - Can define a [covariant derivative](covariant%20derivative)